 This is the mark used by Mimi di Niscemi.
-Some pieces were dated in the '70s and '80s with a more block-style Mimi di N mark.
+Some pieces were dated in the 1970s and 80s with a more block-style "Mimi di N" mark.

 Original by Robert

-This company began in New York City as The Fashioncraft Jewelry Co. and was renamed Robert Originals Inc. in the early 1960s.
-Early jewelry was marked Fashioncraft Robert (see mark example above).
+This company began in New York City as The Fashioncraft Jewelry Co. and was renamed Robert Originals in the early 1960s.
+Early jewelry was marked with this "Fashioncraft Robert" stamp.

 This company was founded in 1926 as Pennino Bros. in New York City.
 Pennino marks, sometimes small and lightly stamped, can be easily overlooked.

 Examples marked Pennino Sterling were made in the 1940s and may have a gold wash over the silver.
 Pennino jewelry is finely crafted, and collectors avidly seek the company's exquisite, real-look pieces.Continue to 20 of 26 below.